Seminars Subsidies

 Here you can find information on the funding available in the individual federal states.

-North Rhine-Westphalia - Education cheque:
+North Rhine-Westphalia - Education cheque 2.0:

-Schleswig-Holstein - CET bonus:
+Schleswig-Holstein - further training bonus:

-Employees and trainees who work or live in Schleswig-Holstein are eligible for the continuing education bonus.
-Owners and freelancers who employ fewer than 10 people are also supported.
-Eligible programmes include continuing vocational education and training that comprises a minimum of 16 and a maximum of 400 hours.
-Up to 50% of the further training costs are covered, up to a maximum of 2,000 euros.
-The remaining 50% must be paid by the employer.
+The continuing education bonus favours employees and trainees who work or live in Schleswig-Holstein.
+Owners and freelancers with fewer than 10 employees are also supported.
+The programmes eligible for funding include vocational further training courses of at least 16 and a maximum of 400 hours.
+Up to 50% of the training costs are covered, up to a maximum of 2,000 euros.
+The remaining 50% is to be paid by the employer.
 The further training must amount to at least 160 euros.

-You can find more information on the following website: https://www.schleswig-holstein.de/DE/Fachinhalte/W/weiterbildung/Weiterbildungsbonus_HT.html.
+You can find more information on the following website: https://www.schleswig-holstein.de/DE/Fachinhalte/W/weiterbildung/Weiterbildungsbonus_HT.html

-Mecklenburg-Western Pomerania - Education cheque:
+Mecklenburg-Western Pomerania - education cheque:

-Further information can be found here: https://www.weiterbildung-mv.de/bildungsschecks.cfm
+Further information can be found here: https://www.weiterbildung-mv.de/bildungsschecks-unternehmen-mv.php

-Saxony-Anhalt - DIREKT CET
+Saxony-Anhalt - DIREKT further training

-Lower Saxony - Funding
+Lower Saxony - funding

 You can find out more at: https://www.nbank.de/Unternehmen/Ausbildung-Qualifikation/Weiterbildung-in-Niedersachsen/